cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 tags: [microsoft, asp.net, core, .net]
 ---

+# C#, what you use for fat clients on windows right?
+Wrong!

 One of the reasons I have stuck with .net and made c# the primary language I focus on has always been, well the c# language.
 I just love the syntax and the pushing forward in the language development, yet the sense